nickjbrowning/cscs-docs/docs/build-install/uenv.md

 Uenv are user environments that provide scientific applications, libraries and tools on Alps.
 This article use them to build software.

-For more documentation on how to find, download and use uenv in your workflow, see the [env tool documentation](../tools/uenv.md).
+For more documentation on how to find, download and use uenv in your workflow, see the [env tool documentation][ref-uenv].

 [](){#ref-building-uenv-spack}
 ## Building software using Spack